 Do not microwave the white chocolate!
 It will be more difficult to watch that it does not burn, and you can’t control the heat this way.

 Can Frozen Raspberries Be Used Instead Of Fresh?

 Due to ice crystals that form on frozen fruit, they will defrost as the blondies bake and put additional moisture into the batter as they bake.
 This could potentially put too much moisture into your blondies, affecting the cooking time and possibly the texture.
 Having said that, I recommend fresh berries.

-I don’t advise doing that, because your blondies will turn out much thinner and because they will cook faster being spread out in a larger pan they may be more prone to burning.
+I don’t advise using a 13×9 pan, because your blondies will turn out much thinner and because they will cook faster being spread out in a larger pan they may be more prone to burning.
 You can try it if you want, but add more raspberries and keep a close watch while they bake.

-Yes, you can use a 9x9x2 inch pan if you like!
+You can use a 9x9x2 inch pan if you like.
 Just keep an eye on them toward the end of the baking time to avoid overbaking, they will not need as long to bake.
-For more on this, see recipe notes.
+For more on this, see recipe notes in the recipe card.

-What To Serve With White Chocolate Raspberry Blondies
+What To Serve With White Chocolate And Raspberry Blondies

 These are nice and portable so they are perfect for picnics.
 My Curried Chicken Salad with Coconut, Farro Salad with Spring Vegetables, and Easy Strawberry Basil Lemonade are great as additional menu items.